AjaiJA/FormValid/README.md

 # FormValid
-Form Validation Using Regular Expression in JS
+Simple or Normal Form using Validaton feature in JavaScript